edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 | NewFilterFor([]string filterValues) | This factory function returns a `Filter` instance initialized with the passed in filter values with `FilterOut` set to `false`.
 This `Filter` instance is used to access the following filter functions that will operate using the specified filter values. |
 | NewFilterOut([]string filterValues) | This factory function returns a `Filter` instance initialized with the passed in filter values with `FilterOut` set to `true`.
 This `Filter` instance is used to access the following filter functions that will operate using the specified filter values.  |

-!!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the `NewFilter` factory function has been renamed to `NewFilterFor` and the new `NewFilterOut` factory function has been added.

 ``` go
 type Filter struct {
     // Holds the values to be filtered